zhiming-xu/computer-graphics/hw1-rasterizer/README.md

 * Your resulting *png* screenshot should be 800x800 resolution.
 Keep this in mind when writing your *svg* file.
 * Use the GUI's `'S'` functionality to save your screenshot as a *png*.
 Don't take your own screenshot of your rasterized result, or you'll ruin the quality of your hard work!
+* Note: The rasterizer cannot display svg Path elements, so do not include any curves in the svg you wish to load.

 Students will vote on their favorite submissions and the top voted submission(s) will receive extra credit!
+More details regarding the art competition will be announced next week.
+Stay in tune!

 ## Submission